DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 This audit had a wide scope since we were coming out of a maintenance period.
 Touching on each content type was also crucial to building a complete database.

-The table below shows every content type I cataloged in the inventory, what I checked during the audit of each content type, and what I notated if there were issues discovered.
+The table below shows every content type I cataloged in the inventory, what I checked during the audit of each content type, and what I noted if there were issues discovered.

 **Content type**|**What to check**|**What to note in the Audit tab** :-----:|:-----:|:-----:
 Data - Card|In Explore Data - Select location options for all 4 cards.
 Check to make sure the data within the cards are correct.|If something is wrong, detail the issue(s).
-Data Control|Toggle between the data conrol options to make sure they function correctly.|If something is wrong, detail the issue(s).
+Data Control|Toggle between the data control options to make sure they function correctly.|If something is wrong, detail the issue(s).
 Download - CSV|NRRD csv file.
 Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s).
 Download - Excel|NRRD excel file.
 Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s).
 Download - PDF|NRRD PDF.
 Download the PDF and make sure it passes the Adobe accessibility checker.|Note the accessibility status, and what (if any) fixes are needed.